-The State will identify any problems with compliance through information obtained from the Service Coordination Assessment, Participant Assessment Form, Rehabilitation Assessment Form, Client Choice Statement Form, and Level of Care Determination Form.
-BIW staff along with the participant/Responsible Party are involved and provide feedback and input, in order to ensure that the service plan is unique to the individual and identifies, assesses, and addresses the individual's needs, risk factors, and personal goals.
-The Brain Injury Manager will review each participant enrollment to ensure that all applicable required forms i.
+II.
+The State will identify any problems with compliance through information obtained from the Service Coordination Assessment (SCA), Participant Assessment Form, Rehabilitation Assessment Form, Client Choice Statement Form, and Level of Care Determination Form.
+BIW staff along with the participant/Responsible Party are involved and provide feedback and input in order to ensure that the service plan is unique to the individual and identifies, assesses, and addresses the individual's needs, risk factors, and personal goals.
+The Brain Injury Manager and/or designee will review each participant enrollment to ensure that all applicable required forms have been completed accurately prior to initial enrollment and annually thereafter.
+The Brain Injury Manager and/or designee will be responsible for ensuring quality assurance measures are met.

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.